 Bottom Line

 Monimoto wins for most motorcycle owners.
-It’s more accurate in the conditions that matter (indoor/obstructed), costs $132 less over three years, and the keyfob system eliminates the false alarm problem that plagues motion-only trackers.
-Invoxia’s 2-year battery and geofencing are genuine advantages, but they don’t outweigh the accuracy and cost gaps for typical riders.
+It’s better matched to the conditions that matter (indoor/obstructed), costs less over three years, and the keyfob system reduces the false alarm problem that plagues motion-only trackers.
+Invoxia’s long-life battery and geofencing are genuine advantages, but they don’t outweigh the positioning and cost gaps for typical riders.

 FAQ